cromulentScientist/k3sSpark/spark-submit/spark-submit-method.md

 Alternatively you can use different dockerfiles under `kubernetes/dockerfiles/spark/bindings/` directory.
 Regardless this should generate two images, `spark:v3.0.1` and `spark-py:v3.0.1`.
 Use `docker push` to push the images to an online registry, e.g. Docker Hub.

 ### Submit Spark job to K3s cluster:
 Before submitting Spark jobs, add permissions for Spark to be able to launch jobs in the Kubernetes cluster.
-Here you can simply use the following commands to bind clusterroles to the default service account:
+Use the `rbac.yaml` file if applicable.
+Otherwise, here you can simply use the following commands to bind clusterroles to the default service account, for example:
 ```sh
 kubectl create clusterrolebinding user-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)
 kubectl create clusterrolebinding --clusterrole=cluster-admin --serviceaccount=default:default spark-admin
 ```
+This is a way to do it in GCP environment for GKE clusters but can be applied similarly to other clusters.

 Submitting the Spark-Pi job with cluster mode (for client mode and other considerations, read the [Spark documentation](https://spark.apache.org/docs/latest/running-on-kubernetes.html)):
 ```sh
 ./bin/spark-submit \